 MSIT 693 Applied Information Technology Capstone Project (3 credit hours).
 This course provides the opportunity for graduate students of the Information Technology program, to present solutions to industry problems through the development, construction, implementation, and management of a technology project in Information Technology.
 The course is designed to incorporate learning outcomes of all courses presented in the program that is pragmatic and value added.
 The course culminates with a final written paper, and a project that is to be presented to a panel to include the sponsor.
-Teams will collect final week presentations for all coursework and work collaboratively to present a final presentation of a Information Technology solution developed for an approved sponsor.
-The sponsor must be an organization outside the university and must be willing to work with the capstone team by submitting a business problem that requires a Information Technology-based solution.
+Teams will collect final week presentations for all coursework and work collaboratively to present a final presentation of an Information Technology solution developed for an approved sponsor.
+The sponsor must be an organization outside the University and must be willing to work with the capstone team by submitting a business problem that requires an Information Technology-based solution.
 Additionally, the sponsor will provide insight and feedback to the capstone team during the capstone project through fruition.
 The Instructor for this course will serve as a mentor and consultant in the creation, development, implementation and management of the project.
 The solution developed by the capstone team must demonstrate mastery of program learning outcomes, course learning objectives and outcomes, and will be presented in a final PowerPoint presentation to the sponsor and other audience members.
-The final written paper is due on the last day of the term.